 If you see your pet developing the symptoms listed above, it may be a sign of Swiss Cheese plant poisoning and also a sign that you should take them to a veterinarian at the earliest.

-You can also help the vet in making a quick diagnosis by showing a picture or a sample of the Monstera Adansonii.
+You can also help the vet make a quick diagnosis by showing a picture or a sample of the Monstera Adansonii.

-Since there is no test to identify if your cat has Monstera Adansonii plant poisoning, the vet would need all the information from you.
+Since there is no test to identify if your cat has Monstera adansonii plant poisoning, the vet would need your information.

-By taking a close look at your pet’s mouth, the vet can figure out if there are crystals lodged inside.
+By closely examining your pet’s mouth, the vet can determine if crystals are lodged inside.

-It is possible to conclude that the poisoning is caused by Monstera Adansonii if the vet finds calcium oxalate crystals as it is a toxin commonly found in the plant.
+It is possible to conclude that Monstera adansonii causes the poisoning if the vet finds calcium oxalate crystals, a toxin commonly found in the plant.

 Your pet may be in a great deal of discomfort due to poisoning.
 Initially, the treatment should focus on increasing their comfort level.
-The vet will first wash your cat’s or dog’s mouth to erase any crystals that are visible.
+The vet will first wash your cat’s or dog’s mouth to erase any visible crystals.

-If your cat vomited in great quantity, the vet may use sucralfate or Kapectolin for stomach lining coating and avoid more irritation.
+If your cat vomits in great quantity, the vet may use sucralfate or Kapectolin for stomach lining coating and avoid more irritation.
 During the treatment, your cat’s condition will be monitored closely.

 Because of excessive vomiting, your cat may experience dehydration.
 In that case, it would need to receive fluids.

 The vet may also administer Benadryl if he thinks there is a risk of swelling.
-It is often used as a preventative measure in case your cat’s airways become swollen or cut its air supply off.
+It is often used as a preventative measure if your cat’s airways become swollen or off its air supply.

 Recovery from Poisoning